 It surprised me it was even possible and the person can come out the other side fine.
 “You did so much in an extreme situation on the Myrmekes.”

 “When I am focused on the task, things don’t seem so scary and I always have the drive to get back home, see my family again.
 I only delete what happened, but store the important information in my BCI chip.”

 “How did you remember me?”

 I listened to him and sat there on the edge of this restaurant in disbelief.
 Here I am processing what happened to me and the reason he is okay is that he never remembers it.
 It sounded so dangerous to alter your memories like that and I never want to try it.
 I knew that you would have to alter the brain structure to achieve what he was claiming.
 I was astonished.

-“Sure” I said in reply and we began to head out of the restaurant.
+“Sure,” I said in reply, and we headed out of the restaurant.
 As we were exiting I saw writing form in front of my eyes, ‘Dematerialise request sent by Periclum Quaerere, please step out of the dematerialisation zone.’
 I could see a red square had formed on the sand again and projected onto the floor of the restaurant.
-We were walking out of the zone and then as soon as we stepped out of the square the sound of wind began.
+We were walking out of the zone and then as soon as we stepped out of the square, the sound of wind began.
 I turned to see a bright light and the restaurant slowly disappear.
-The dust settled and the beach was back to being as it was before.
+The dust settled, and the beach was back to being as it was before.
 I turned and hurried after Periclum, who appeared to have never slowed down.
 We then went down the steps and entered the corridor.